 He made friends with the Athenian general Conon, and calmed Persian fears by sending Cypriot ships to help Athens and Persia eliminate Spartan ambitions in the Aegean at the battle of Cnidos in 394 BC .
 A decree found in Athens calls him "a Greek on the side of Greece".
 But Persia, thanks to his enemies in Cyprus, saw what he was up to.
 It took them ten years, but Evagoras was - despite help from Egypt - eventually crushed at sea in 381 BC.
 He'd had a good run, capturing at one time cities in Cilicia and Phoenicia.
 He was allowed to remain king of Salamis though he had to acknowledge the Great King as overlord.
 He was assassinated in 374 BC.

 But a generation later, Cyprus again tried to throw off Persian yoke, as the Egyptians had recently managed to do.
 But again they were crushed, by Artaxerxes III in 344 BC.
 And when Alexander appeared, the Cypriots saw yet another opportunity for independence.
 They put their fleet at Alexander's disposal, and were most useful to him in his successful siege of Tyre.

 Rule by Ptolemy, and then the Romans.

 But the Cypriots' hopes of an independent future were soon dashed.
 Cyprus was too important strategically to be ignored by Alexander's successors, and they fought fiercely over it.
-The winner in the end was Ptolemy, and Cyprus was ruled from Egypt until the Roman takeover in 58 BC.
+The winner in the end was Ptolemy, and Cyprus was ruled from Egypt until the Roman conquest in 58 BC.
 It became a province (linked with Cilicia until 22 BC), and remained in the Roman empire until the Arab conquest in 649 AD: remarkably the Arabs left in 688, creating a unique condominium which shared power with Constantinople for the next 300 years.